 Welcome to the jungle!
 It is a bit overwhelming when you enter the Safari Park.
 You won’t immediately see animals in cages or signs directing you to them, and you might wonder where they are and even how to begin finding them.
 It is good to enter with a plan in place and tours or adventures reserved to set a framework for your day.
 At least arrive having an idea of all the park has to offer so you don’t leave wishing you had known about an experience.

-Follow a Touring Plan
+Follow a Park Plan

-That route will take you through almost the entire Safari Park and its residents except for some areas that can only be reached by, well, a safari.
-You can see shows, listen to Keeper Talks and enjoy animal encounters along the way.
+That route will take you through almost the entire Safari Park and its residents, except for some areas that can only be reached by, well, a safari.
+You can see shows, listen to keeper talks and enjoy animal encounters along the way.
 If you see a show or talk that interests you on the entertainment guide, you can modify your plan to attend.
 Keep in mind that nothing is close to anything else, so try to see everything you want to see in an area before moving on.
-There will be a lot of walking, so try to choose a path that will take you near a show around show time.
+There will be a lot of walking, so try to choose a path that will take you near a show around showtime.
 There are multiple playgrounds and shady areas to rest.

 Use Disability Services

 If someone in your party has mobility challenges, there are elevators and a courtesy shuttle that accesses the African Outpost.
 There are Easy Access Passes for guests unable to wait in regular lines.
 You can obtain them at Safari Ticket Booths.
 The park rents wheelchairs.
 If someone in your party cannot walk long distances, renting a wheelchair or motorized scooter (shaded!) is highly recommended — the paths are wide and accessible for the most part.
 Follow the dotted trails for the most accessible route.